shopware/docs/products/extensions/b2b-components/index.md

 ![Feature Toggles](../../../assets/b2b-feature-toggles.png)

-To achieve this, ACL and address the following cases where functionality may be hidden:
+To achieve this, you need to address the following cases where functionality may be hidden:

-1. If the merchant has not activated a feature for a particular customer, it should be hidden.
+1. If a merchant has not activated a feature for a particular customer, it should be hidden.
 2. If the B2B admin has not granted an employee access to a specific feature, it should not be visible.

 Considering these scenarios, we can ensure that the appropriate B2B features are displayed and accessible based on feature toggles and admin-granted permissions.